minshi123/gitlab/doc/topics/airgap/index.md

 # Airgapped GitLab

 This page gathers all the resources for the topic **Airgap** within GitLab.
-An airgapped network is one in which the a computers are isolated from the public internet.
+An airgapped network is one in which the the computers are isolated from the public internet.

 ## Quick start